Healthplan Spain

 Emergency Healthcare in Spain

-Top Tips for UK Expats Navigating Spanish Healthcare in 2025
+Top Tips for UK Expats Navigating Healthcare in 2025

-• Register for your tarjeta sanitaria as soon as you’re eligible — it’s required for all public services.
+• Register for your tarjeta sanitaria as soon as you become eligible.

-• Keep copies of all visa paperwork, residency certificates, and insurance policies in both English and Spanish.
+• Keep all visa, residency, and insurance documents in both English and Spanish.

-• Visit your local health centre (Centro de Salud) early — appointments can be slow to arrange.
+• Visit your local Centro de Salud early — appointments can be slow to arrange.

 Health Insurance for Residency / Visa Up to29% Off* Get an instant quote *Terms & conditions apply